-Existing Parking 114 parking stalls Code Required: 81 parking stalls
+Existing Parking 114 parking stalls

+Code Required: 81 parking stalls

+Total Parking: 32 parking stall sur

 Total Parking: 33 parking stall surplus

 Parking Demand

 As with the approved project, the campus will continue to provide a surplus of parking spaces until the Multi-Purpose Building is constructed.
 The approved project required that an additional 52 parking stalls be provided with the construction of the Multi-Purpose Building.
 The 2021 refined project includes six phases, which each phase meeting the City's parking requirements (Table 2, Future Parking Demand).
 The approved project required that the school complete a parking analysis with each proposed phase to ensure that the code required parking is provided.